scVENUS/PeekabooAV/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/scVENUS/PeekabooAV/releases).

-## Deprecations ##

-Release 2.0 is more than likely the last release to support Cuckoo embed mode and python 2.
-Update your setup now!

 ## Past and present Developers and Contributors ##

 * **Felix Bauer** - *Security Analyst and Project Leader* - [@Jack28](https://github.com/Jack28)